- Putting UK Horse Betting Sites to the Test

 - System – Also called combinations or combi bets, systems are where you bet on horses individually and then together as doubles, trebles and accas in combinations.
 Lucky 15s, Heinz and Canadians are examples of these.

 - Treble – Where you bet on three horses to win three different races.
-Again the odds multiply together.
+Again the odds multiply together at the best online horse racing betting sites.

 - Without favourite – A market that doesn’t include the favourite.
 Bets pay out if the horse you back finishes second to the favourite or wins the race.